 Some consumer products are sources of radiation.
-The radiation in some of these products, such as smoke detectors and airport X-ray baggage inspection systems, is essential to the performance of the device.
-In other products, such as televisions and tobacco products, the radiation occurs incidentally to the product's function.
+The radiation in some of these products, such as, smoke detectors, radioluminous products, and airport X-ray baggage inspection systems, is essential to the performance of the device.
+In other products, such as tobacco products, building materials, the radiation occurs incidentally to the product's function (NCRP 1987, NCRP 2009).